 Use this Service Agreement if your business provides services to other businesses or to consumers.
-You can use this Agreement whether you are selling face to face or at a distance (such as through a website).

 You should provide this Agreement to potential customers before they agree to use your services.
 This helps to show that you and your customer agreed on how the services will be provided.

 Already have a Strand Sahara account?
 Log in now and select ‘New Contract’.

 What People Say About Us